Back to Blog

 • Advanced features: The platform supports retention analysis, funnel analysis, cohort segmentation, advanced segmentation, and subscription analytics (e.g., Monthly Recurring Revenue), making it particularly suitable for SaaS companies.

-• Self-service BI: It reduces the reliance on data teams as non-technical team members are able to create insights.
+• Self-service analytics: It reduces the reliance on data teams as non-technical team members are able to create insights.

 • Data governance: 100% data reliability by syncing directly with the warehouse at every step, preserving compliance and security protocols.
 Also it eliminates data silos and duplication